Breakfast is the most important meal of the day, right? Yet it’s also crucial to get enough sleep at night. The solution: Sleep in and brunch big.

 2. Boulder Dushanbe Teahouse

-The Boulder Dushanbe Teahouse is one of the most impressive places to visit in Boulder, yes, even if you don’t drink tea.
+The Boulder Dushanbe Teahouse, 1770 13th St., is one of the most impressive places to visit in Boulder, even if you don’t drink tea.
 This ornate, colorful building is a piece of art, crafted in Boulder’s sister city, Tajikistan.
 All day, you can enjoy a variety of teas (including the best chai in Boulder) and light plates.
-But when the teahouse really shines is during its Sunday brunch.
+But when the teahouse really shines is during its weekend brunch.

 Sure, you can get American staples: pancakes, eggs, omelets, yogurt and granola.
-But you can also try something totally new and exciting, like an Indian crepe with curried scrambled eggs and veggies, served with apricot-cherry chutney, or the Italian Bucatini All-Amatriciana (pasta, guanciale, pecorino Romano, tomato and broccolini).
-We love the Kookoo Sabzi (and not just because it’s fun to say) (which it is).
-This is a Persian herb omelet made with baba ghanoush (also fun to say).
+But you can also try something totally new and exciting, like an Indian crepe with curried scrambled eggs and veggies, served with apricot-cherry chutney, or the Persian Kotlet Sandwich (a meat and potato pita).
+We love the Palatschinken (and not just because it’s fun to say) (which it is).
+These Austrian crepes are filled with sweet cheese, apple sauce, candied walnuts and mint.

 Feel free to be adventurous; we’ve yet to try anything at the teahouse that wasn’t exceptionally tasty, even when we weren’t quite sure what it was.
 Although the interior is jaw-dropping (no, seriously, look at the ceiling, request a seat by the fountain or sit on pillows on the floor), the best view in the house is outside on the lush patio, across from Central Park.

-If you’re staying at the St. Julien, you’ll want to get brunch at Jill’s.
+If you’re staying at the St. Julien, 900 Walnut St., you’ll want to get brunch at Jill’s.
 Even if you’re not staying at the St. Julien, you will want to get brunch at Jill’s.

 Jill’s serves up a Sunday buffet brunch that is both elegant and approachable.
 A major selling point: bottomless mimosas, Bloodys and wine.
 And this, at a restaurant that’s been awarded Wine Spectator’s Award of Excellence.
 It’s not every day that you can enjoy an unlimited buffet of organic, French-American food, from crab legs to prime rib, at a Forbes four-star restaurant.
 Why isn’t every day Sunday?